Support for our drought affected community.

-For more information on accessing water from the standpipes click here.
+For more information on terms and conditions and how to access the water from standpipes click here.

 This approval is issued under Section 68 of the Local Government Act.

-Council has also resolved to provide free entry to pools across the shire during the 2018-19 summer season to provide the our farmers, businesses and residents some small respite and a friendly gathering place for families.
+Council resolved to provide free entry to pools across the shire during the 2018-19 summer season to provide farmers, businesses and residents some small respite and a friendly gathering place for families.